 Conventional wisdom shows that artists are often bigger in death than in life.
 Four centuries after the death of William Shakespeare – he’s never been bigger.
 In Boise, Idaho at least.

-Idaho Shakespeare Festival Producing Artistic Director Charles Fee says his organization’s signature Summer Under the Stars is seeing tremendous growth.
+In June, BoiseDev spoke with ISF Producing Artistic Director Charles Fee about the growth his organization’s signature Summer Under the Stars series is seeing – and what’s ahead.

 “Season tickets are up 60% in three years.
 That’s crazy.
 That’s not a trend you find anywhere.
 In fact, the opposite is usually true,” Fee said.